yoninachmany/yoninachmany.github.io/README.md

 I'm a research engineer supporting innovative work on multimodal foundation models, multidimensional data pipelines, and deep learning for CV/NLP.
 Most of my work until now has been in the geospatial and climate domains, though I'm interested in the emergence of AI reasoning agents.

-My areas of focus have included ML weather forecasting, global map data generation, 3D photogrammetry, newspaper OCR, medical imagery analysis, geographic bias in vision models, multilingual AI, and crowdsourcing.
+My areas of focus have included ML weather forecasting, global map data generation, digital twins, 3D photogrammetry, newspaper OCR, medical imagery analysis, geographic bias in vision models, multilingual AI, and crowdsourcing.

 I've worked in academic research environments, R&D labs, startups at various stages (including as a first hire), B corporations, and tech nonprofits.
 I have a Master's in Data Science and a Bacherlor's in Networked and Social Systems Engineering from the University of Pennsylvania.